evmos/evmos/docs/validators/upgrades/overview.md

 # Overview

-Learn how to manage chain upgrades for your full and validator nodes {synopsis}
+Learn how to manage chain upgrades for your full and validator nodes. {synopsis}

 There are 3 different categories for upgrades: